Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Introduction

 \textbf{Similarity-based Multi-source Learning.} Apart from Group DRO, a broader body of work in multi-source learning aims to identify generalizable patterns from heterogeneous data sources, by assuming certain types of shared structure across domains.
-Notable examples include transfer learning \citep{li2022transfer,tian2023transfer,xiong2023distributionally}, meta-analysis \citep{sun2024optimal,guo2025robust} and multi-task learning \citep{duan2023adaptive}.
+Notable examples include transfer learning \cite{li2022transfer,tian2023transfer,xiong2023distributionally}, meta-analysis \cite{sun2024optimal,guo2025robust} and multi-task learning \cite{duan2023adaptive}.
 In contrast, our proposed CG-DRO framework does not require such similarity conditions and offers a distinct approach to learning generalizable models.

-\textbf{Nonregular Inference.} Nonregular (or nonstandard) inference frequently arises in modern data science, where estimators do not admit standard limiting distributions (e.g., asymptotically normal), and hence classical inference tools based on such approximations fail to apply \citep{wasserman2020universal,xie2024irregular,kuchibhotla2021hulc, guo2022statistical, guo2025robust}.
-We demonstrate in Section~\ref{sec: challenge} that the \CGDRO\ estimator exhibits non-regular behavior due to boundary effects and/or system singularity.
-While classical subsampling and bootstrap methods fail in such non-regular settings due to boundary effects \citep{andrews1999estimation}, we propose a novel perturbation-based inference procedure that guarantees valid coverage even when the estimator deviates from asymptotic normality.
+\textbf{Nonstandard Inference.} Nonstandard (or nonregular) inference frequently arises in modern data science, where estimators do not admit standard limiting distributions (e.g., asymptotically normal), and hence classical inference tools based on computing the normal distribution's quantiles fail to apply \cite{wasserman2020universal,xie2024irregular,kuchibhotla2021hulc, guo2022statistical, guo2025robust}.
+We demonstrate in Section~\ref{sec: challenge} that the empirical \CGDRO\ estimator exhibits nonstandard behavior due to boundary effects and/or system singularity.
+While classical subsampling and bootstrap methods fail in such nonstandard settings \cite{andrews1999estimation}, we propose a novel perturbation-based inference procedure that guarantees valid coverage even when the estimator deviates from asymptotic normality.